MediaBrowser/MediaBrowser.Kodi/README.txt

 [ ] Add tracking of played items
 [ ] De-plexify code (remove all references to PLEXBMC, other than thanks to Hippojay) [ ] MB3-ify - add MB3 artwork collateral etc
-[ ] Document how to to root entry points from main menu to the add-on [ ] Add 'recently added' support
+[ ] Document how to add root entry points from main menu to the add-on [ ] Add 'recently added' support
 [ ] Add sorting support
 [ ] Add delete support